cookiejar/cookietemple/docs/create.rst

 ================

 Creating projects from templates is the heart of cookietemple.
 Our templates adhere to best practices and try to be as modern as possible.
-Furthermore, they try to automate tasks such as automatical dependency resolvement and installation, packaging, deployment and more.
+Furthermore, they try to automate tasks such as automatically dependency resolvement and installation, packaging, deployment and more.
 To learn more about our templates please visit :ref:`available_templates` and check out your template of interest.

 Usage